 Simon works with adults, using a mix of motivational interviewing, cognitive behavioural and mindfulness approaches.

 Simon is an Associate Professor in the Department of Psychological Medicine and Director of the National Addiction Centre.
 He is also a member of the National Committee for Addiction Treatment (NCAT) and is the addiction specialist on the clinical governance committee of the National Telehealth Service.
-Assoc Prof Adamson has produced over fifty peer-reviewed publications in the area of addiction assessment and treatment.
+Assoc Prof Adamson has produced over sixty peer-reviewed publications in the area of addiction assessment and treatment.

 Phone: 03 365 6312

 Fax: 03 365 6311

 My clinic days are Mondays and Thursdays 9am to 6pm, but I can usually respond to enquiries outside of these days.